- Want help with researching some aspect of your organisation’s mission or ministry?

 Christians in Practice (2016-17) – a partnership project with the Church Urban Fund, Arthur Rank Centre, Church of England Ministry Division and the Dioceses of Birmingham and Lichfield, to explore the relationship between Christian discipleship and community engagement, through interviews, focus groups and a questionnaire survey.
 Read more on the Christians in Practice website or our publications page.

 What Helps Disciples Grow?
 (2014-16)– St Peter’s Saltley Trust’s own research into how members of local churches understand their own calling and growth in Christian discipleship.
 Launched in April 2016, the report has since been picked up by many churches and dioceses across the country as a resource to help them think further about discipleship development.

 What Difference does A-Level RS Make?
 (2009-16)– Research on A-Level Students’ experiences of A-Level RS study, undertaken by Prof Leslie Francis (University of Warwick), Prof Stephen Parker (University of Worcester), Dr Andrew Village (York St John University) and St Peter’s Saltley Trust’s Ian Jones.
 Resulted are published in a series of papers in the Journal of Beliefs and Values.
 Funded by St Peter’s Saltley Trust and the Culham St Gabriel’s Trust.

-Stoke Archdeaconry Online Pastor Initiative (2015-) – St Peter’s Saltley Trust’s Simon Foster is part of the reference group for this project, helping evaluate and reflect upon the initiative.
+Stoke Archdeaconry Online Pastor Initiative (2015-16) – St Peter’s Saltley Trust’s Simon Foster was part of the reference group for this project, helping evaluate and reflect upon the initiative.

 Evaluation of Growing Younger Scheme (2015-17) – An 18 month project to develop a baseline of the Church of England Birmingham’s engagement with children and families, against which to evaluate the progress of the diocesan Growing Younger initiative.
 Being undertaken by lead researchers Heather Buckingham and Andy Wooding-Jones, with additional research/input from Saltley Trust’s Ian Jones.